Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture7.md

 ```

-- checkNonce is for the case that the first player has won and wants to prove it by revealing his nonce.
+- ```checkNonce``` is for the case that the first player has won and wants to prove it by revealing his nonce.
 Followed by proving that the hash he submitted in the beginning of the game fits this nonce.

 - the first argument is the hash he submitted
 - the second argument is the nonce he now reveals
 - the third argument is the move that both players made

-In order to do this check how did the computation of the hash work where we take the nonce and concatenate it with the choice, but the choice here is of some abstract data type GameChoice.
+In order to do this check how did the computation of the hash work where we take the nonce and concatenate it with the choice, but the choice here is of some abstract data type ```GameChoice```.
 In order to concatenate with the nonce we need it in byte string form and the idea is we use:

-- bsZero for the zero choice
+- ```bsZero``` for the zero choice
-- bsOne for the one choice
+- ```bsOne``` for the one choice

-This is just this conversion and we call the byte string cFirst, so cSecond is of type GameChoice.
+This is just this conversion and we call the byte string ```cFirst```, so ```cSecond``` is of type ```GameChoice```.
 Therefore, if the choice was zero we take the byte string representing zero (if it was one we would take the bytestring representing one).

-Then to the hash we take the nonce concatenated with this byte string and apply the sha2_256 hash function to it.
+Then to the hash we take the nonce concatenated with this byte string and apply the ```sha2_256``` hash function to it.
 Then the check is to make sure that that is the hash the first player committed in the first place

 **nftToFirst:**